Singapore’s Young Lions and Lionesses get tough SEA Games draws

 not in the Singapore National Olympic Council’s provisional SEA Games list

-that was released in August, and only managed to secure their spots after playing two friendly matches – a 1-0 win over Malaysia and a 0-0 draw against the Philippines – to convince the selectors.
+that was released in August, and managed to secure their spots only after playing two friendly matches – a 1-0 win over Malaysia and a 0-0 draw against the Philippines – to convince the selectors.

 (From left) Nicole Lim from Singapore, Chhiv Selena from Cambodia and Venetia Lim from Singapore during the Lionesses' 1-0 loss at the 2023 SEA Games.